bestcommunity22/bestcommunity22/README.md

 - so that you can easily get confident on this and get an idea how interview can crack
 - just remember dont delete any code from this repo, always help to others by sharing this and our website
 - https://qaportal.communitycomputercenter.com/
+- Here I will explain your question and write it in this repo